tdg5/stats-learning-notes/chapter-07-moving-beyond-linearity.md

 ### Regression Splines

+The simplest spline is a piecewise polynomial function.
 Piecewise polynomial regression involves fitting separate low-degree polynomials over different regions of $$ X , $$ instead of fitting a high-degree polynomial over the entire range of $$ X . $$

 For example, a piecewise cubic polynomial is generated by fitting a cubic regression in the form